There’s something pretty special about having your best mate marry you.

 But it’s not something that can be done quickly.

-Becoming a registered celebrant in Australia involves formal training, certification, and approval through the Attorney-General’s Department.
-It’s a proper process, and it takes time.
+Becoming a registered marriage celebrant in Australia requires formal training, accreditation, and approval through the Attorney-General’s Department.
+It’s a professional process designed to ensure marriages are conducted legally and correctly.

 A Simple Way to Have Both